-I arrived at Narita International Airport, which is on the outskirts Tokyo City and around 270km east of Hakuba Valley.
-There are a few options to get out to Hakuba from the airport;
+I arrived at Narita International Airport, which is on the outskirts of Tokyo City and around 270km east of Hakuba Valley and Hakuba Ski Resorts.

-- This trip includes taking a train from Narita to Tokyo (or Ueno), then a bullet train (Shinkansen) to Nagano, and then a bus to Hakuba.
+This trip includes taking a train from Narita to Tokyo (or Ueno), then a bullet train (Shinkansen) to Nagano, and then a bus to Hakuba Ski Resorts.
 This is the fastest route.

 Direct Transfer From Tokyo Airports:

-This trip takes longer, about 5-6 hours, but it provides the advantage of not having to lug your bags around the train stations, on and off trains and buses, or grapple with train fares and timetables.
+This trip takes longer, about 5 to 6 hours, but it provides the advantage of not having to lug your bags around the train stations, on and off trains and buses, or grapple with train fares and timetables.

 Rental Shops are scattered everywhere around Hakuba but I would personally recommend Spicy Rentals for quality gear at a reasonable price.
 You can find a Spicy store at Goryu, Happo-one and Iwatake.

-TOP 5 SKI RESORTS IN HAKUBA
+TOP 5 HAKUBA SKI RESORTS

 Hakuba 47 features the best terrain park in Hakuba.
 47 also has designated tree areas for club members to access only.
-To gain access, there is a twenty-minute crash course available every day at Hakuba 47 sports centre, at the base of the gondola.
+To gain access to the trees, there is a twenty-minute crash course available every day at Hakuba 47 sports center located at the base of the gondola.

 All twenty-six courses have their own unique features.
-From tree runs, to long groomed cat tracks and a small terrain park.
-This resort has something for everyone.
+From tree runs to long groomed cat tracks and a small terrain park.
+This Hakuba Ski Resort has something for everyone.